erdogant/hgboost/docs/source/Cross validation and hyperparameter tuning.rst

 We evaluate in total **32** combination of parameters in the learning process.
 To ensure stability, the 5-fold crossvalidation comes into play which leads to a total of **160** fits.
-To speed up the gridsearch, we enable parallel processing.
+To speed up the hgboost, we enable parallel processing.
 Each fit is scored based on Cohen's kappa coefficient and the parameters of the best fit are used.
 With 8 cores, running at 2.8GHz (i7-7700HQ) it takes approximately **15** minutes without optimization and up to **>60** minutes to learn an optimized model.
 An example of the output is shown below: